ocp-workshop-wf/bootcamp/module3/README.md

   </p>

-  - Lets say that you've deployed a new version of your application, but you have monitoring in place and you've detected that you application's new version has an error.
+  - Let's say that you've deployed a new version of your application, but you have monitoring in place and you've detected that you application's new version has an error.
 In this case you need to run `rollback`

     ```bash
     oc rollback deployment/hello-world